shashank136/Secure-and-random-Password-Generator/README.md

 ```

 3) Make sure that manifest_version is 2.
+4) Loading local extension:
-4) load the manifest.json file into the firefox from add:debugging(enter this in the address bar and hit enter) section by clicking on **Load Temporary Add-on**..If on **chrome browser** then visit chrome://extensions in your browser and ensure that the Developer mode checkbox in the top right-hand corner is checked.Click **Load unpacked extension** and select the directory in which your extension files live.In case of **Edge browser**
+-Load the manifest.json file into the firefox from add:debugging(enter this in the address bar and hit enter) section by clicking on **Load Temporary Add-on**
+-If on **chrome browser** then visit chrome://extensions in your browser and ensure that the Developer mode checkbox in the top right-hand corner is checked.Click **Load unpacked extension** and select the directory in which your extension files live.
-visit **about:flags** and select the **Enable extension developer features** checkbox.
+-In case of **Edge browser**visit **about:flags** and select the **Enable extension developer features** checkbox.
 Select More and select extension and load local extension.
 5) For facility to access some browser information which is not available in a regular browser app, such as the ability to access an opened window and retrieve all of it’s opened tabs.

 ```json